-Hundreds of thousands of people around the globe have learned the resilience and well-being skills from the Penn Resilience Program and PERMA™ Workshops.
+Over a million people around the world have attended the Penn Resilience Program and PERMA™ Workshops.
 Penn has worked with individuals, teams, and leadership from a variety of organizations, including:

 - Primary and secondary schools

 - Colleges and universities

-Penn customizes the program to fit the needs, goals, and culture of your organization, via meetings, anonymous online surveys, and focus groups.
+Penn customizes the program to fit the needs, goals, and culture of your organization, via meetings, online surveys, and focus groups.

 The Penn Positive Psychology Center is widely recognized as a leading organization for state-of-the-art, evidence-based resilience and Positive Psychology programs.
 Penn has a team of curriculum developers, instructors, and subject matter experts with the expertise and experience to customize and deliver resilience programs to a wide-variety of audiences.
-Penn’s mobile training teams deliver programs anywhere around the globe.
+Penn’s mobile training teams deliver programs anywhere around the world.